How to sleep comfortably outdoors, according to experts | CNN Underscored

 Picture this: Crickets lull you to sleep as a cool breeze flows through your tent windows, a cloud-like sleeping pad cushions your tired muscles with much-needed support and a down comforter hugs your aching body after a long day on the trail.

-Piece of advice number one: “Before you head out on your adventure create a camping mindset, be ready to roll with the outdoor punches,” says Johnny Molloy, an outdoor author with over 85 camping, hiking, and paddling guides to his credit, including “Top Trails Great Smoky Mountains National Park.”
+Piece of advice number one: “Before you head out on your adventure, create a camping mindset, be ready to roll with the outdoor punches,” says Johnny Molloy, an outdoor author with more than 85 camping, hiking, and paddling guides to his credit, including “Top Trails: Great Smoky Mountains National Park.”
 “Sleeping in the great outdoors isn’t going to be like your bed at home — and that is the point.
 It’s a new adventure.”

 Advice for a more comfortable sleep while camping